AbbasaliH/AbbasaliH/README.md

 - 👋 Hi, I’m @Abbasali H Asamadi
-- 👀 I currently work on web designing and JS
+- 👀 Working as a Full-stack Developer at Eunoyaa Technology
-- 🌱 I’m currently learning and keep growing to reach a goal
+- 🌱 Hardly learning and keep growing to reach a goal